 TABLE D-4.
 The demographics of Science Park students in the areas of race/ethnicity and gender do not reflect districtwide demographics.
 Science Park has enrolled higher percentages of Asian, American Indian or Native Alaskan, Native Hawaiian or Other Pacific Islander, and White students than the district enrolls-sometimes two and three times higher-over the last few school years.
-The percentage of Black students enrolled at Science Park during the school years examined are all lower than the districtwide averages.
+The percentage of Black students enrolled at Science Park during the school years examined are all lower than the district percentages.
 In particular, the average rate of Black male representation at Science Park over the span of these years (13%) is just more than half of the districtwide average rate (24%).
-Hispanic student enrollment at Science Park nearly mirrors districtwide enrollment of this demographic.
+The rates of Latino student enrollment at Science Park nearly mirrors districtwide enrollment rates of this demographic.